victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 So, Memoria Framework is going to support it as a first-class member in its hardware platform family.
 Once specialized hardware becomes available, it can be incrementally included into the ecosystem.

+## Matrices, Tensors and Operations on Them

+Many data structures can be represented as arrays.
+Ordinary graphs can be represented as a square matrix and, if graph is _dense_, such representation will be optimal both in terms of memory size and in terms of memory access patterns.
+Many algorithms on graphs can be efficiently reduced to operations on matrices.
+And if we operate on matrices, we can enjoy _static_ scheduling of data/control flow and, in case of matrix multiplication for instance, short data trips of systolic processing.
+Matrices are rarely dense, but if it's the case, benefits may be huge.

+MAA does need support for efficient matrix operations, but this entire area is currently being passionately explored in companies creating accelerators for neural networks.
+Solutions are very complex and highly optimized (including software side -- _compilers_), and it seems they are pretty close to the ideal.

+Memoria is focusing primarily on sparse data structures processing by relying on in/near-memory computing (PIM/PNM), that is expected to reduce data access latency.
+There are three possible strategies how to fuse these two different types of processing in one architecture:

+1. Add systolic processors/CGRAs to xPUs.
+They can be implemented as HRPC accessible devices to coexist peacefully with threads.
+But area will be wasted if this functionality isn't used.
+2. Design a separate GEMM-optimized architecture in the context of MAA either in a form of specialized xPU (preferably) or even a separate accelerator module.
+3. Outsource this functionality to external projects.
+There is substantial interest to GEMM in both open source and proprietary domains.

+In all three cases hardware implementation of HRPC endpoints and middleware becomes foundational for both internal communication within MAA and with external systems.

+The whole idea of hardware HRPC is to _generate_ corresponding IP from semantically enriched IDL, much like we are doing it currently for service-oriented architectures in the context of distributed computing.
+Specifying interfaces in a separate place and auto-generating software (and hardware) artifacts supporting them is an efficient way to reduce solution complexity.

+Hardware implementation of HRPC (including related tools) will be a high priority for the project.

 ## Implementation Strategy

 Implementing MAA is a major technical and organizational challenge for the Memoria project.
 In order to get the whole idea faster into the prototyping stage, a configurable RV ISA-level (with Memoria-specific ISA extensions, memory- and HRPC-related machinery) software emulator of MAA is planned at first.